 4 Resume Tips that Help to Get the CEO Job

 If you aim to get the executive post, it means that you will compete against the best in your industry.
-Nowadays, it is wrong to rely merely on your excellent performance and notable achievements; you are expected to present these accomplishments in a concise and aligned manner that helps key decision makers get the right idea about you.
-It is all possible if you master the art of writing a killer executive resume that wins you an interview at the first look.
+Nowadays, it is wrong to rely merely on your excellent performance and notable achievements; you are expected to present these accomplishments in a concise and aligned manner that helps key decision-makers get the right idea about you.
+It is all possible if you master the art of writing a killer executive resume that wins you an interview at first look.
 Your resume should reflect all aspects that make you an achiever rather than a doer and say why you are the perfect fit for the CEO position.
 This is needed to create the perfect first impression about you and show what you are qualified for exactly.
 Here are several tips that would help you craft your executive resume sending the right message about your career goals and most notable capabilities.

 1) First 30 Seconds

-While crafting the perfect resume, mind the fact that the experienced hiring manager needs only 30 seconds to get the idea about you.
+While crafting the perfect resume, mind the fact that the experienced hiring manager needs only 30 seconds to get an idea about you.
 Thus, you should set scale, scope, and alignment in your professional resume.
 If you fail to do that, you will receive a CEO-focused list of your roles and responsibilities with vague phrases and dense wording.
 Your executive resume should encourage the reader to know you better and look through your entire document.
-Failure to do that makes recruiters rather glance over your file, missing the important information and feeling lazy to seek it in the excessive verbiage.
+Failure to do that makes recruiters rather glance over your file, missing the important information, and feeling lazy to seek it in the excessive verbiage.

 2) Keywords and Statements

 Professional resume writers agree that your resume needs to be the core thing to focus on while writing.
-They help in defining the scale and alignment, thus shaping the reader’s perception about you.
+They help in defining the scale and alignment, thus shaping the reader’s perception of you.
 Moreover, keywords make your resume ATS-friendly and up to the point.
 If you intend to work in the business development field, state that you are a business development executive.
 Do not hide key information behind dozens of words.
 Convey what you want to say about your capabilities in several professional sentences tailored to the desired position and place them in your career or professional summary section.